dscnsec/Coding-Arts/IDEA2.md

 ## Problem Statement 5:

 Karan is thankful to you for helping him.
 Now karan wants to add a feature of suggestion but initially he wants to implement it in a simpler way.
-The requirements are if A wants to follow B's account then in the suggesstion you have to output those users who follows B but not A and vice versa.
+The requirements are if A wants to follow B's account then in the suggesstion you have to output those users who follows B but are not followed by A.

 ### *Input Pattern:*
 n - number of users